smartdevicelink/sdl_requirements/detailed_docs/resource_allocation.md

 _Expected:_

-1.c.3 SDL assigns HMILevel NONE to all applications registered from deviceID signed in deviceInfo
+1.c.3 SDL assigns HMILevel NONE to all applications registered from deviceID signed in deviceInfo and unsubscribes all applications of this device from all modules

 1.c.4 module_1 is not allocated to any application